 Metro Flood Defense articulates and advocates for these needs to elected officials and leading administrators.

-Formed soon after Superstorm Sandy devastated the eastern seaboard in October 2012, the SSWG brings together world-class science, engineering, planning and advocacy to find cost-effective ways to protect Metropolitan New York, northern New Jersey, Long Island and western Connecticut from the twin threats of extreme storm surges (associated with hurricanes and winter nor’easters) and rising sea levels (associated with ocean warming and melting ice masses).
+Formed soon after Superstorm Sandy devastated the eastern seaboard in October 2012, the Storm Surge Working Group unites world-class science, engineering, planning and advocacy to find cost-effective ways to protect New York City, northern New Jersey, Long Island and western Connecticut from two specific threats of the climate crisis:

-In this era of rapid climate change, both threats, alone or in combination lead to serious threats to the livability, security and prosperity of the Nation’s largest and most important metropolis in the years, decades and centuries ahead.
+In this era of rapid climate change, both sea level rise and storm surge, alone or in combination, will lead to serious threats to the livability, security and prosperity of the nation’s largest and most important metropolis in the years, decades and centuries ahead.